greglank/greglank.github.io/ai.md

 [![Act-to-HC Workflow, Part 1](images/ml/hc-to-act_workflow1.png)](images/ml/hc-to-act_workflow1.png)

 What we have now is a player's complete strategy for that game state!
-When presented with an observed player action, we can ask how consistent that action is with each possible hole card hand.
+When presented with an observed player action, we can ask how consistent that action is with the model's predicted action for each possible hole card hand.
 That gives us the player's predicted hole cards, which was our goal all along:

 <a href="images/ml/hc-to-act_workflow2.png"><img src="images/ml/hc-to-act_workflow2.png" alt="HC-to-Act Workflow, Part 2" width="60%"></a>